-The 1960s were turnaround moments for fashion, but the 2010s had more power and ranked among the most influential fashion eras.
-Ladies had varying preferences in their hairstyles.
-Although many of them from several regions like Russia, Ireland, Britain, Australia, Korea, and other European areas preferred naturally colored, simple, long, and straight hairstyles like in the 2000s.
-Many ladies made attachments on their hairs to have a fuller and lengthier look.
-In places like the United States and Israel, big-sized curly hairs, perms, and kinky hairs were trendy in the first two years of the decade.
-New Yorkers styled them more than anybody else.
+The 1960s were turnaround moments for fashion, but the 2010s is quickly ranking among the most influential fashion eras.
+Women’s hairstyles varied, although many from all over – including Russia, Ireland, Britain, Australia, Korea, and other European areas – preferred naturally colored, simple, long, and straight hairstyles like in the 2000s.

 In the mid-2019s, some American ladies with curly hair resorted to using wigs and weaves to imitate music stars like Ellie Goulding, Rihanna, Lady Gaga, and Miley Cyrus.
 The changes helped them avoid relaxers that damaged their hair like in the 2000s.
-Boxer braids formally called Cornrows were also fashionable in the 2010s.
-Female fighters widely used them in Mixed Martial Arts and Hilary Swank of the Million Dollar Baby movie.
+Box braids were also fashionable in the 2010s.

-Hence they became prominent among the white ladies.
 Man buns were prevalent among young men and teenagers in 2014.
-They made these styles similar to old Chinese hairstyles.
-They also looked like Samurai styles as they were styled mainly by American and British notables like Gareth Bale, Orlando Bloom, David Beckham, Bradley Cooper, and Leonardo DiCaprio.
+Similar to Chinese and Samurai styles, they were made popular by American and British notables like Gareth Bale, Orlando Bloom, David Beckham, Bradley Cooper, and Leonardo DiCaprio.